 The use of any portable electronic transmission devices aboard aircraft is usually prohibited.
-Make sure the WLAN & Bluetooth module(s) are OFF if you are using the computer aboard aircraft by putting the system in to Airplane Mode (see Table 1 - 3, on page 1 - 10).
+Make sure the WLAN/ Bluetooth module(s) are OFF if you are using the computer aboard aircraft.
+Use Airplane Mode hot key to toggle Airplane Mode On/Off, and check the LED indicator for the power status.